-Vanessa Willoughby is a writer and editor.
-She holds a BA in writing, literature, and publishing from Emerson College.
-Following Emerson, she attended The New School and earned her MFA in creative writing.
+Vanessa Willoughby holds a BA in writing, literature, and publishing from Emerson College.
+She attended The New School and earned her MFA in creative writing.
 She has been an intern, a literary agency consultant, and a senior acquisitions editor.
 Her bylines have appeared but are not limited to the following print and online publications: Bitch, Book Riot, Bookslut, The Hairpin, Hazlitt, Hello Giggles, The Toast, and Vice.
-She is creative director at Winter Tangerine, a literary arts magazine dedicated to the electric.
-A full archive of her work is available on her blog.
-In the past, she has been an intern, a literary agency consultant, a senior acquisitions editor, and the high school poet laureate.
 Despite the conspiratorial nature of industry gatekeepers, she is determined to push for diverse authors, literature, and an overall diverse publishing industry.
-She is excited to be a part of the Brain Mill Press team and bring this vision to life.

-Kiki Petrosino is the author of two books of poetry: Hymn for the Black Terrific (2013) and Fort Red Border (2009), both from Sarabande Books.
+Kiki Petrosino is the author of three books of poetry: Witch Wife (2017), Hymn for the Black Terrific (2013), and Fort Red Border (2009), all from Sarabande Books.
 She holds graduate degrees from the University of Chicago and the University of Iowa Writer’s Workshop.
-Her poems have appeared in Best American Poetry, The New York Times, FENCE, Gulf Coast, Jubilat, Tin House, and elsewhere.
+Her poems and essays have appeared in Poetry, Best American Poetry, The Nation, The New York Times, FENCE, Gulf Coast, Jubilat, Tin House, and online at Ploughshares.
 She is founder and co-editor of Transom, an independent online poetry journal.
 She is an Associate Professor of English at the University of Louisville, where she directs the Creative Writing Program.
 She also teaches part-time in the brief-residency MFA program at Spalding University.

 Assistant Poetry Editor